SanchitPandey26/Python/README.md

 # Python
-Contains practice questions for python.
+Contains practice questions in Python for 1st semester of College.